 Avoid caffeine in the afternoon or evening.

-Caffeine before bed makes it harder to fall asleep and it can disturb the quality of sleep in the first half of the night, and alcohol can ruin the second half of a night of sleep, as that’s when it starts to be processed by the body and acts like a stimulant.
+Caffeine before bed makes it harder to fall asleep and it can disturb the quality of sleep in the first half of the night.
+Alcohol can ruin the second half of a night of sleep, as that’s when it starts to be processed by the body and acts like a stimulant.

 What happens when you sleep- and why it is important?